ppizarro/my.vim/README.md

 - ]] -> jump to next function
 - [[ -> jump to previous function
 - GoDecls, GoDeclsDir - jumping between declarations
+- :GoAlternate - Alternate between xxx.go and xxx_test.go
+- :A, :AV, :AS and :AT - :A works just like :GoAlternate

+#Guru
+- :GoReferrers
+- :GoDescribe
+- :GoImplements
+- :GoWhicherrs
+- :GoChannelPeers
+- :GoCallees, :GoCallers, :GoCallstack
+- :GoGuruScope <scope>
+- :GoGuruTags mycustomtag
+- :GoFreevars

+#Generate it
+- :GoGenerate to generate
+- :GoImpl to create Method stubs implementing an interface

+#Share it
+- :GoPlay